-We have audited the financial statements of the Divisions as of and for the year ended December 31, 2019, and have issued our report thereon dated June 25, 2020, wherein we noted the financial impact of COVID-19 on subsequent periods, which contained an unmodified opinion on those financial statements.
+We have audited the financial statements of the Divisions as of and for the year ended December 31, 2020 and have issued our report thereon dated June 24, 2021, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the Divisions' basic financial statements.
 The accompanying schedule of expenditures of passenger facility charges is presented for purposes of additional analysis as required by the Guide and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements are directly to the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the schedule of expenditures of passenger facility charges is fairly stated in all material respects in relation to the Divisions' basic financial statements taken as a whole.